 The Governor's School offers pre-professional training in creative writing, dance, drama, music and visual arts.
-Enrolled in one of these areas, students are expected to successfully complete a sequentially developed curriculum that has been set by each department.
+In our uniquely-immersive school environment, students are prepared for college and career paths including professions in the arts, teaching, arts advocacy, and other fields, whether arts-related or not.
+Students go in-depth with practicing artists/scholars and work in dedicated arts facilities.
+Enrolled in one of these five art departments, students are expected to successfully complete a sequentially developed curriculum that has been set by each department.